SohamShah20/Identity-Reconciliation/README.md

 }
 ```

-At least one of email or phone number must be provided.
+-At least one of email or phone number must be provided.
-Content type must be `Application/json`
+-Content type must be `Application/json`
-`form-data` is not supported.
+-`form-data` is not supported.

 ## Response Format:
 ```